ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

-{{datetime-tzname}} represents the exact same instant in time as the previous example but additionally specifies the human time zone associated with it ("Pacific Time") for time-zone-aware implementations to take into account.
+{{datetime-tzname}} represents the exact same instant in time as the previous example but additionally specifies the human time zone associated with it ("Pacific Time") for time-zone-aware applications to take into account.

 ~~~~ ixdtf